-Israel to offer 4th vaccine dose to most vulnerable
+Israel approves 4th vaccine dose for most vulnerable

 Israeli media reported that the first shipment consists of 20,000 doses, with more expected as Pfizer ramps up production.

-Israel currently has more than 20,000 active patients, including 94 who are seriously ill.
+Israel currently has more than 22,000 active patients, including more than 90 who are seriously ill.
 At least 8,243 people have died from COVID-19 in Israel since the start of the pandemic.

+Last week, Chile announced that it would start offering a fourth dose in February.
+Chile has reported almost 86% of its population fully vaccinated, making it the country with the highest level of immunization against the coronavirus in Latin America.